elrodrigues/deneva-plus/README.md

-DDBMS
+Deneva Plus
 =======

-DDBMS is a testbed of an OLTP distributed database management system (DBMS).
+Deneva is a testbed of an OLTP distributed database management system (DBMS).
 It supports 6 concurrency control algorithms.

 This testbed is based on the DBx1000 system, whose concurrency control scalability study can be found in the following paper: